New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 The Three Architectures of Automated Video

 Automated video in 2026 falls into three distinct architectures: pure AI generation (Sora, Runway, Pika), template-based assembly (Renderly, Creatomate, Shotstack), and hybrid pipelines that combine both.
 They aren't competitors so much as different tools for different jobs.
-The AI video market hit $11.2 billion in 2025 and is projected to reach $71.5 billion by 2030 at a 36% CAGR (SaaSUltra, 2026) - and all three architectures are growing inside that number.
+Independent research sizes the AI video generator market at $716.8 million in 2025, growing to a projected $847 million in 2026 at an 18.8% CAGR (Fortune Business Insights, 2026), and all three architectures are growing inside that number.

 Pure generation creates novel footage from a text prompt or storyboard.
 It's magical for creative exploration and scenes that don't exist - a giraffe on a skateboard, a fictional product in motion, abstract B-roll.
 The trade-offs: high cost per second, limited brand control, and variable consistency between runs.